 When they made the emergency landing, only three men and two women were left alive.

 The men were Adam, Cain and Abel.
 The women were Eva and Lilith.
 They would have to settle on the new planet.

 Before the systems go down, since there wasn’t a trace of asthlatonion, they send only a message saying no word about Pessah – it was the only way of maintaining hope that another Ark would come too.

 “We’re here.
 The Twin Planet is ideal for inhabitation.
-There are sane earthlings, compatible with us and suitable for crossbreeding but are very primitive.
+There are sane earthlings, compatible with us and suitable for crossbreeding, but they are very primitive.

 We’ve already taught some of them the use of fire.
-Eva taught them to draw – and it seems they like it.
+Eva taught them to draw – and they seem to like it.

 Communication skills are limited to daily routine and tangible things.
 But the ability to develop exists.

 The natives call this place “Earth” which means something like “here” or “the whole world”.

 The atmosphere is almost the same as ours.
 The weather conditions are ideal.